Gowee/zhconv-rs/README.md

 ### Wikitext support

-The implementation supports most MediaWiki conversion rules, while not fully compliant with the original MediaWiki implementation.
+The implementation supports most MediaWiki conversion syntax, while not fully compliant with the original MediaWiki implementation.

 Since rebuilding automata dynamically is impractical, rules (e.g., `-{H|zh-hans:鹿|zh-hant:马}-` in MediaWiki syntax) in text are extracted in a first pass, a temporary automaton is constructed, and the text is converted in a second pass.
 The time complexity may degrade to `O(n*m)` in the worst case, where `n` is the input text length and `m` is the maximum length of source words in dictionaries, which is equivalent to a brute-force approach.

+## License

+The library itself is licensed under MIT OR Apache-2.0, at the licensee’s option. **BUT** it may bundle:

+- Conversion tables from MediaWiki (the default, gated by the feature `mediawiki`) which are licensed under GPL-2.0-or-later.
+- Dictionaries from OpenCC (gated by the feature `opencc`)  licensed under Apache-2.0.

+To make the library MIT-compatible, disable the default `mediawiki` feature and enable the `opencc` feature for prebuilt converters & conversion tables.

 ## Credits